- Pizza Dough Windowpane Test

 How Long Should I Knead Pizza Dough?

-It would be best if you kneaded pizza dough for an average of five minutes.
+It would be best to knead pizza dough for an average of five minutes.
 The time frame ranges from four to six minutes, so do what works best for you.

-This has a chewy, tough-stretching texture, which will make it harder for you to do the test.
+This has a chewy, tough-stretching texture, making it harder for you to do the test.
 Don’t go over the six-minute limit, though.

 You can always knead more if the dough is under-kneaded, but you may end up with irreversible over-kneaded dough if you do it for too long.